 Although insurance covered just half of the $40,000 loss, work to secure temporary quarters began immediately.
 Within two weeks, the firm was installing equipment in rooms rented from the Greenfield Tool Company.
 As the new quarters were too small, work on a temporary building at the Greenfield Tool site began without delay.
 Construction of the forty-foot-long wooden structure started on January 25th, a Monday morning.
 By Wednesday evening, the building was up, the siding in place, the windows set and the power shafting installed.
 On that Saturday—six days after the building was started and just four weeks after the fire—a full work force was in place, building braces.
 The disaster at the North Parish plant marked the end of the company’s involvement in the wringer repair business.
 Chamberlain & Whitmore, a local firm, bought the remnants of the operation.

 In April 1869, Millers Falls Manufacturing made the plans and specifications for its Grouts Corner factory available to bidders.
-The planners estimated that a quarter of a million bricks would be needed to complete the main building.
+The planners estimated a quarter of a million bricks would be needed to complete the main building.
 The proposed structure, 300 feet long and fifty feet wide, was considered fireproof by the standards of the day.
 For additional safety, the plant’s boilers, used to produce steam for heating the structure, were to be housed in a wing projecting at a right angle from the main building.
 Running water was to be available throughout the structure.
 Work on the factory began immediately after the bidding.
-Local residents, skeptical that the enterprise would succeed, at first refused to fund a bridge to the site.
+Local residents, skeptical the enterprise would succeed, at first refused to fund a bridge to the site.
 A traditional covered span was erected only after Millers Falls Manufacturing agreed to put up one-half of the cost.

 A dam, twelve feet tall and 165 feet long, was built on one of the series of falls and created a pond substantial enough to deliver 800 horsepower to its downwater users.
 (The company had originally hoped for 1500.)
 Millers Falls Manufacturing required less than half of the output.
-There was little worry that the upper limit of the dam’s capacity might be reached—the company owned the rights to the two remaining falls in the series.
+There was little worry the upper limit of the dam’s capacity might be reached—the company owned the rights to the two remaining falls in the series.
 In lieu of a traditional mill wheel, a modern water turbine, manufactured in the nearby town of Orange by Hunt, Waite & Flint, was installed to power the factory.

 The move to the plant took place in the winter of 1869 and 1870.
 In January, fifty workers took up positions in the new factory.
 Although some chose to commute from Greenfield, the majority relocated, and the housing situation in Grout’s Corner grew desperate.
 Millers Falls Manufacturing leased the hotel owned by the Vermont & Massachusetts Railroad Company and refurbished it to domicile some of the workers.
 As other buildings became available, the company rented them and converted them to tenements.
 In spring, the hilltop east of the plant became a prime target for development and was soon home to Amidon, Gunn, and Pratt Streets.
 The manufacturer made its presence known in other ways—a petition to rename the place Millers Falls was circulated, and by spring, the post office had been renamed.
 It took several years for the local railways to adopt the new moniker.